MadnessLabs/MadnessEnjinCLI/app/boilerplates/madnessionic/README.md

 # <a name="js-commands"></a> JS Commands

 These commands control the JS build process.
-The only flag is the ```-e [Environment]``` to control which .env file you are using to overwrite enjin.json variables.
+The only flag is the ```-e [Environment]``` to control which ```enjin.[Environment].json``` file you are using to overwrite enjin.json variables.
 These will almost never be used as the general commands run these for you, but they are here if needed.

 ### **gulp js:app**